 Also of interest is that Batavia has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Batavia telecommute to their jobs.
-Overall, about 7.68% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.73% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Batavia is a great place for families with children to consider.
 First of all, many other families with children live here, making Batavia a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Batavia has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Batavia’s overall crime rate is lower than average for the country.

-The per capita income in Batavia in 2010 was $42,335, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $169,340 for a family of four.
-However, Batavia contains both very wealthy and poor people as well.
+The per capita income in Batavia in 2018 was $46,596, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $186,384 for a family of four.

+Batavia is a somewhat ethnically-diverse city.
 The people who call Batavia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Batavia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Batavia include Irish, English, Polish, and Italian.
+Important ancestries of people in Batavia include German, Irish, Italian, English, and Polish.